jfan1256/symptom-extraction/README.md

 ### _"allModels" Folder_
 This folder contains all the models that I designed and experimented with in order to find the best performing model.
 These models can be used as benchmarks or a basis for future experimentations.

+### _"BestModel" File_
+This file is formatted in h5 and it contains the best performing model trained by the file _"GRU + Fine-Tuned Embeddings"_.
+If you choose to not train your own model, you can automatically load this file into jupyter notebook to run simulations and tests.

 ## Goal
 Currently the best performing model achieves at 0.956 F1 Score.
 Utilize this code as a basis for future experimentations.
 For example, try utilizing a different classifier model, such as XLNet.
 In addition, try self-training or fine-tuning your own Word2Vec or FastText model on a different dataset.
 Lastly, expand the dataset and add more token words to increase performance and suitability.